-The Non-Government Organization Training Fund (NGOtf) falls under the auspices of the Yukon Government’s Department of Advanced Education.
+The Non-Government Organisation Training Fund (NGOtf) falls under the auspices of the Yukon Government’s Department of Advanced Education.
 The Yukon Government provides the funding and VBY administers the fund.
-The fund is designed to support stand alone workshops or short-term organizational training in areas such as:
+The fund is designed to support stand alone workshops or short-term organisational training in areas such as:

 - Human Resources Management